Contents

 There are several different helicopter rides you can take to fly high above the New York City skyline:

-- Manhattan Island Helicopter Tour – Soar above Manhattan along a pre-determined route you choose with floor to ceiling windows to admire the view.
+- Manhattan Island Helicopter Tour – Soar above Manhattan along a pre-determined route you choose with floor-to-ceiling windows to admire the view.

 - Taste of NYC Helicopter Tour – This helicopter tour flies over all of the most patriotic landmarks in NYC, like the Statue of Liberty, Lower Manhattan, and the Brooklyn Bridge.